-During the three months ended March 31, 2024, we expanded our operations and real estate portfolio through a combination of long-term leases and real estate purchases , with the addition of five skilled nursing operations.
+During the ~~three~~six months ended ~~March 31, 2024~~June 30, 2024, we expanded our operations and real estate portfolio through a combination of long-term leases and real estate purchases, with the addition of ~~five~~13 stand-alone skilled nursing operations and two campus operations.
 This growth has placed and will continue to place significant demands on our current management resources.
 Our ability to manage our growth effectively and to successfully integrate new acquisitions into our existing business will require us to continue to expand our operational, financial and management information systems and to continue to retain, attract, train, motivate and manage key employees, including facility-level leaders and our local directors of nursing.
 We may not be successful in attracting qualified individuals necessary for future acquisitions to be successful, and our management team may expend significant time and energy working to attract qualified personnel to manage operations we may acquire in the future.
 Also, the newly acquired operations may require us to spend significant time improving services that have historically been substandard, and if we are unable to improve such operations quickly enough, we may be subject to litigation and/or loss of licensure or certification.
 If we are not able to successfully overcome these and other integration challenges, we may not achieve the benefits we expect from any of our acquisitions, and our business may suffer.